-Our newest investigative site is ALECexposed.org.
-Our ongoing investigation of ALEC -- the corporations bankrolling its operations and "scholarships" for legislators to attend posh resorts where corporate lobbyists and elected officials vote behind closed doors on "model" legislation to change Americans' rights -- has transformed the national conversation about these issues and has been featured in national and international TV and print, including in a documentary narrated by Bill Moyers: "United States of ALEC."
+CMD's ongoing investigation of ALEC -- along with the corporations bankrolling its operations and "scholarships" for legislators to attend posh resorts where corporate lobbyists and elected officials vote behind closed doors on "model" legislation to change Americans' rights -- has transformed the national conversation about these issues and has been featured in national and international TV and print, including in a documentary narrated by Bill Moyers: "United States of ALEC."

 Our recent awards include:

-the Sidney Award (shared jointly with The Nation for our joint effort to break the story of CMD's ALECexposed project) from the Sidney Hillman Foundation; and
+the Sidney Award (shared jointly with The Nation) from the Sidney Hillman Foundation; and

 the annual Professional Freedom and Responsibility Award from the Association for Education in Journalism and Mass Communication, Culture and Critical Studies Division, whose past recipients include Izzy Stone, Bill Moyers, and Molly Ivins.

-We have also been honored by the Milwaukee Press Club for one of our investigations into shadowy front groups influencing elections.
+CMD has also been honored by the Milwaukee Press Club for one of its investigations into shadowy front groups influencing elections.